Intro-Sci-Comp-UIowa/biol-4386-project-pfothergill/README.md

 	- Follow the third and fourth installation instruction (3 & 4) on GitHub README
 		- Install Conda dependencies by running provided env_installer.sh script
 		- Install the pipeline using the provided install.sh script
-3. Download all my fastq files (93 strains x 2 reads/strain)
+3. (OPTIONAL) Download all fastq files (93 strains x 2 reads/strain) individually or used as a scipt
+	- This is done automatically within script/mcclintock_analysis_code/run_mccusker.sh so only do this if you want only the reads used in this study
-	- I need about 15.5 days to download all materials as each fastq file takes about 2 hours to fully download and I have 186 of them
+	- Plan accordingly, individually, they could take upwards of 2 weeks to obtain as each fastq file takes about ~2 hours to fully download and there are 186 of them
-	- (OPTIONAL) Use a script to install all my fastq files (93 x 2) in local McClintock folder in Argon
-4. Write a script to make 93 consecutive runs, one for each strain, that outputs into a specified "output" folder
 5. Plotting
 	- (OPTIONAL) Use SeqPlots to make a boxplot of my data by running the program and telling the program the right place to find all my data
 	- If above doesn't work correctly, manually plot all 558 data points corresponding to each program ran on each stain.
-Tedious but possibly my only option
+Tedious but possibly the only option.
+See the analysis/ directory for more information
-		- Count lines for each BED file of each strain and map that on the boxplot for the corresponding program.
+		- Count lines for each BED file of each strain and map on the boxplot in R for the corresponding program.
 Do this for all 558 BED files